singer-io/getting-started/docs/SYNC_MODE.md

 | `selected-by-default` | Only applies to fields.
 If there is no `selected` metadata for a  field, this can be set to `True` or `False` to set a default behavior.
 Can be written by a tap during discovery |

 ### Legacy Stream/Field Selection
-Some legacy Taps handle stream and field selection by looking for `"selected": true` directly in the stream's schema (or properties.json).
+Some legacy Taps handle stream and field selection by looking for `"selected": true` directly in the stream's schema in the catalog.json file (or properties.json).

 #### Example of legacy Stream/Field Selection
 Here is an example catalog with a selected stream that has two fields selected and one field unselected